Equation of time: Alternative calculation

 The expression nint(C) means the nearest integer to C. On a computer, it can be programmed, for example, as INT(C + 0.5).
 Its value is 0, 1, or 2 at different times of the year.
 Subtracting it leaves a small positive or negative fractional number of half turns, which is multiplied by 720, the number of minutes (12 hours) that the Earth takes to rotate one half turn relative to the Sun, to get the equation of time.

 Compared with published values, this calculation has a root mean square error of only 3.7 s.
 The greatest error is 6.0 s.
 This is much more accurate than the approximation described above, but not as accurate as the elaborate calculation.

-Addendum about solar declination
+Solar declination

 The value of B in the above calculation is an accurate value for the Sun's ecliptic longitude (shifted by 90°), so the solar declination δ becomes readily available:

 which is accurate to within a fraction of a degree.